Skip to content

 What are the security best practices for storing Kinde M2M credentials?

-Never, ever put M2M credentials directly in your code or version control - that’s like posting your house keys on social media.
-Use environment variables and a secrets manager (AWS Secrets Manager, Azure Key Vault, Google Secret Manager) or your platform’s secure configuration system.
-Rotate your client secrets regularly, especially if you suspect they might have been exposed.
-Consider using different M2M applications for different environments (development, staging, production) so a compromise in one doesn’t affect others.
+Do not store M2M credentials in source code or version control.
+Use environment variables and a secrets manager (for example AWS Secrets Manager, Azure Key Vault, or Google Secret Manager), or your platform secure configuration system.
+Rotate client secrets regularly, especially after potential exposure.
+Use separate M2M applications per environment (development, staging, production) to reduce blast radius.

 Machine-to-machine token structure